FrenchOrange/pokezelda/README.md

 * The awesome folks who wrote down the various tutorials for Pokecrystal.
 * The Polished Crystal team, for some script changes and new trainer sprites.
 * Artist [LuigiTKO](https://twitter.com/LuigiTKO) for his gorgeous GSC-styled Pokémon icons (alongside some icons from Pokémon Showdown and Crystal Clear).
+* SoupPotato, creator of [Sourcrystal](https://github.com/SoupPotato/Sourcrystal), for some incredible new Pokémon sprites.
 * My friends Idain and Seasick, for graphical help, as well as general troubleshooting.
 I truly wouldn't have been able to finish this hack without them.
 * The original devs and artists over at Nintendo who worked on Link's Awakening and the Oracle games.